tremho/odp-documentation/guide_book/src/how/ec/thermal/9-behavior.md

 }
 ```
 We also want to define a "policy" for how to handle these requests, which will be defined in a `FanPolicy` struct.
 This policy will define a set of configurable values that will be used to determine how to respond to the cooling requests.
 We will include a simple default policy that will be used to determine how to handle the cooling requests.

+> **Note:** The `thermal-service` already supports linking fans to sensors and driving transitions between states (OFF, ON, RAMPING, MAX).
+In practice, OEMs configure these states through profiles, while custom logic (like our example `FanPolicy`) is most often applied to the **RAMPING** behavior.

 ```rust
 /// Policy Configuration values for behavior logic